Brattleboro, Vermont: Roads and highways

 Scenic Vermont Route 30 has its southern terminus in Brattleboro at the intersection of Park Place and Linden Street.
-From this point, it runs for about 12 miles on a very gently graded roadbed along the West River's southern bank, affording a stunning vista and connecting Brattleboro with picturesque New England towns and recreational areas elsewhere in Windham County and Vermont.
-Its wide riverside paved shoulder makes it a favorite cycling route.
+From this point, it runs for about 12 miles on a graded roadbed along the West River's southern bank, connecting Brattleboro with various other New England towns and recreational areas in Windham County and Vermont.
+Its wide riverside paved shoulder makes it a popular cycling route.
 Route 30 exits Brattleboro at its border with Dummerston and continues northwest along the West River.
 Its local names within Brattleboro are Linden Street and West River Road.

 Interstate 91, originating in Connecticut and terminating at the Canada–U.S. border, runs north–south through town, arcing westward around the town center.
 Its first three Vermont exits are in Brattleboro: Exit 1 serves the southern part of town, Exit 2 serves the western section of town connecting to local ski areas via Route 9, and Exit 3 serves the northern section of town and neighboring southwest New Hampshire.
 I-91's majestic twin-structure West River Bridge is, as of 2015, being rebuilt with a completely new design.

-Vermont Route 119 begins at a 5-way intersection, four road directions and one parking lot entrance, with U.S. Route 5 and VT Route 142.
-Route 119's local name within Brattleboro is Bridge Street.
-It continues east with an at-grade crossing of the New England Central Railroad just before crossing into New Hampshire over the Connecticut River, whose border lies just 0.08 mi from the road's western end.
+Vermont Route 119 begins as a 3-way intersection at Route 142 (Vernon St) before crossing the General John Stark Memorial Bridge (which opened in December 2024) over the Connecticut River and New England Central Railroad into Hinsdale, New Hampshire (Becoming NH 119), whose border lies just 0.08 mi from the road's western end.
+It formerly began at a 5-way intersection, four road directions and one parking lot entrance, with U.S. Route 5 and VT Route 142, known as Bridge Street.

 Vermont Route 142 begins at the same junction with Route 5 and Route 119 mentioned above, continuing southward, closely paralleling the New England Central Railroad for much of its length within town.
 Its local names are Vernon Street and Vernon Road, as it continues southward into the town of Vernon and eventually into Massachusetts.